Your Guide to Selling a House with Multiple Owners

 When you buy a house with other people, you gain the luxury of sharing the load.
 Surprise repairs, bills, yard care, and maintenance become a group effort.

 Fortunately, there are ways to set up a smooth sale on a co-owned property.
-In this guide, we dive into some of the different types of co-ownership scenarios you should know about, look at the advantages and disadvantages of each, and lay out tips from the pros on selling a house with multiple owners.
+In this guide, we dive into some of the types of co-ownership scenarios you should know about, look at the advantages and disadvantages of each, and lay out tips from the professionals on selling a house with multiple owners.

 Find a Top Agent to Help Navigate Your Sale